Enterprise Integration Patterns

 Good abstractions are those that are "even", meaning they allow you to reason about the system behavior despite hiding details.
 They don't have stuff from the underground popping up all of a sudden.

-Data flow is much harder than control flow
+Data flow is harder than control flow

-Building the Step Function control flow was quote simple, especially with the new Workflow Studio.
-However, managing the document state, hidden behind input and output settings took 80% of the effort.
-Perhaps I am too old for dynamic, no-schema, Json everything but the only way I could get it to work is by running the flow part-way, capturing the current document state, building the expression in a JsonPath tool, and pasting it into the configuration.
+Building the Step Function control flow was quite simple, especially with the new Workflow Studio.
+However, managing the document state, hidden behind input and output settings, took 80% of the effort.
+Perhaps I am too old for dynamic, no-schema, Json everything, but the only way I could get it to work is by running the flow part-way, capturing the current document state, building the expression in a JsonPath tool, and pasting it into the configuration.
 Also, throwing a States.Runtime error for a missing field in a service response seems pretty harsh.
 The best option I found was to always return a parent element, even if nothing is inside, and to just reference that element.

 You can't escape IAM